How-To: Preparing Your Files for the Perfect Prints

 We accept the following file types for upload: TIF, TIFF, EPS, AI, PSD, BMP, GIF, JPG, PNG, PDF

-If you are submitting an AI file, please make sure the images within the file are properly embedded or linked.
+If you are submitting an AI file, please make sure the images within the file are properly embedded or linked and all text is outlined.

 Bleed, Trim, and Safety Line